Interstitial Lung Disease Treatment Guidelines Aim to Relieve Patients’ Symptoms and Enhance Quality of Life

 - Supplemental oxygen therapy

 One of the objectives of interstitial lung disease management is to create a personalized course of treatment specific to a patient’s unique needs.
-At the Lung Institute, we work toward achieving this goal by offering two different types of stem cell therapy: bone marrow therapy and venous therapy.
-Both types are geared toward slowing disease progression and improving quality of life.
+At the Lung Health Institute, we work toward achieving this goal by offering two different types of cellular therapy.
+It is geared toward slowing disease progression and improving quality of life.

-Both of our stem cell therapy methods are performed in a clinical setting on an outpatient basis over the course of two days.
-Each method features specific benefits that allow us to choose the approach that will best suit a patient’s individual circumstances.
-For example, while bone marrow has been shown to contain more adult stem cells than peripheral blood, the process used to extract stem cells from a patient’s blood tends to be less invasive than that used for bone marrow therapy.
+Our cellular therapy methods are performed in a clinical setting on an outpatient basis over the course of two days.
 Above all, our goal is to help our patients find a specialized plan of treatment that will allow them to breathe easier.

-If you are living with interstitial lung disease, please contact the Lung Institute today at (800) 729-3065.
-We would be happy to provide you with additional information on interstitial lung disease treatment guidelines and help you determine whether stem cell therapy may be a beneficial addition to your course of treatment.
+If you are living with interstitial lung disease, please contact the Lung Health Institute today at 888-745-6697.
+We would be happy to provide you with additional information on interstitial lung disease treatment guidelines and help you determine whether cellular therapy may be a beneficial addition to your course of treatment.